A panic attack is a severe attack of anxiety and fear which occurs suddenly, often without warning, and for no apparent reason.

 Video appointments with qualified counsellors are now available in Patient Access

 What causes panic attacks?

-Panic attacks usually occur for no apparent reason.
-The cause is not clear.
+Panic attacks without panic disorder can occur for no apparent reason or be triggered by particular events or situations that are stressful.
 Slight abnormalities in the balance of some brain chemicals (neurotransmitters) may play a role.
-This is probably why medicines used for treatment work well.
-Anyone can have a panic attack but they also tend to run in some families.
-Stressful life events such as bereavement may sometimes trigger a panic attack.
+This is probably why medicines used for treatments for panic disorder work well.
+Anyone can have a panic attack.

-To ease a panic attack, or to prevent one from becoming worse, breathe as slowly and as deeply as you can.
-Really focus on your breathing.
-Learning and using relaxation techniques may help.
+To ease a panic attack, or to prevent one from becoming worse, relaxation techniques and breathing exercises may help.
 Many people find that deep-breathing exercises are useful.
-This means taking a long, slow breath in, and very slowly breathing out.
+This means taking a long, slow breath in through the nose, and very slowly breathing out through the mouth.
 If you do this a few times, and concentrate fully on breathing, you may find it quite relaxing.

 Some people find that moving from chest breathing to tummy (abdominal) breathing can be helpful.
 Sitting quietly, try putting one hand on your chest and the other on your tummy.
 You should aim to breathe quietly by moving your tummy with your chest moving very little.
 This encourages the lower chest muscle (diaphragm) to work efficiently and may help you avoid over-breathing.

 No treatment is needed if you just have an occasional panic attack.
-It may help if you understand about panic attacks.
+It may help if you understand what panic attacks are and why/how they happen.
 This may reassure you that any physical symptoms you have during a panic attack are not due to a physical disease.
 It may help to know how to deal with a panic attack.

 Treatment can help if you have repeated attacks (panic disorder).
 The main aim of treatment is to reduce the number and severity of panic attacks.